wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/7-summary.md

-A Center of Excellence (CoE) drives innovation and improvement and brings together like-minded people with similar business goals to share knowledge and success, while providing standards, consistency, and governance.
+A Center of Excellence (CoE) drives innovation and improvement and brings together like-minded people who have similar business goals to share knowledge and success, while providing standards, consistency, and governance.

-The kit doesn't represent the entire CoE, because managing a CoE requires more than tools alone; the CoE also requires people, communication, and defined requirements and processes.
-The tools provided here are just a means to get to the end goal, but the CoE itself must be thoughtfully designed by each organization based on their needs and preferences.
+The kit doesn't represent the entire CoE because managing a CoE requires more than tools alone; the CoE also requires people, communication, and defined requirements and processes.
+The tools that are provided in this module are only a means to get to the end goal, but the CoE must be thoughtfully designed by each organization based on their needs and preferences.

-The underlying features and components used to build the kit (such as Dataverse, admin APIs, and connectors) are fully supported.
-The kit itself represents sample implementations of these features.
+The underlying features and components that are used to build the kit (such as Dataverse, admin APIs, and connectors) are fully supported.
+The kit represents sample implementations of these features.
 Customers and community can use and customize these features to implement admin and governance capabilities in their organizations.

 ## Links related to modules for specific articles